rustwasm/book/src/wasm-pack/introduction.md

 # Introduction

-`wasm-pack` is a brand new tool designed to make packaging up wasm binaries and distributing them on npm easy to do.
-We can't necessarily distribute Rust code to developers directly and expect them to build it from scratch. npm is about installing the packages and importing them, not also compiling them.
+`wasm-pack` is a brand new tool designed to make packaging up binaries that include wasm (that may or may not have JS in them) and make publishing them on npm easy to do.
+We can't necessarily distribute Rust code to developers directly and expect them to build it from scratch. npm is used to install packages for frontend work but it doesn't know how to compile Rust!
 With wasm though it's not a problem.
 Once it's compiled it's all good to go.
 However, getting it ready to be distributed, packaging it up properly for npm, and then sending it to npm can be a bit of a hassle. `wasm-pack` is here to make that easier.